U.S. Geological Survey Home AASG Logo USGS HOME CONTACT USGS SEARCH USGS

 Summary:

 Name applied to a thick sequence of metamorphic rocks, dominantly schist that tectonically overlies Seven Devils Volcanics.
 Is of low metamorphic grade in northwest.
 Metamorphic increases through middle- and high-grade to east and southeast.
 Transition from schist to plutonic gneisses is exposed along Salmon And Little Salmon Rivers.
 Type section designated along Salmon River from Riggins northward to just beyond edge of Riggins quad, Idaho Co, ID, in the Idaho Mountains province.
-Divided into (lowest to highest): Fiddle Creek Schist, Lightning Creek Schist, metaperidotite (a unit 1,200 ft thick of metavolcanic and metasedimentary rocks), Berg Creek Amphibolite, and Squaw Creek Schist [See Below].
+Divided into (lowest to highest): Fiddle Creek Schist, Lightning Creek Schist, metaperidotite (a unit 1,200 ft thick of metavolcanic and metasedimentary rocks), Berg Creek Amphibolite, and Squaw Creek Schist [See Note Below].
 Thickness (present) of about 20,000-25,000 ft.
 Original thickness unknown.
 Distinction between formations of group becomes difficult as their structural complexity and metamorphic grade increase.
 Continues north beyond quad where it lies on Martin Bridge Limestone.
 Is cut out northward by a trondjhemite mass.
 Not present below Lucile on Salmon River.
 No fossils found.
 Is older than Idaho batholith.
 Assigned to Paleozoic or Mesozoic on geologic map.

 Source: GNU records (USGS DDS-6; Denver GNULEX).